Below are detailed instructions for setting up a CNAME in GoDaddy. For a general overview of domains, head over to Setting Up Your CNAME.

-This will ensure that your clients will land on your PhotoShelter website whether or not they include the "www" in the address.
-In this example, we are using the domain "laurenshelter.us," with a CNAME of "www."
-This means we would place www.laurenshelter.us in the Forward To field as you see in the example above.
+This forward will ensure that your clients will land on your PhotoShelter website whether or not they include the "www" in the address.
+In the example below, "xposurearts.com" is the domain, so the forward goes to "https://www.xposurearts.com".

 Note: Take this step if you do not plan to use your custom domain for anything but your PhotoShelter website.
 Be sure to choose "forward only" option.
 (The only other option is to forward with masking, which you should not choose under any circumstances.
 Masking can conflict with your PhotoShelter website's technology and make it appear "broken" in a number of ways.)

 10. Now, log in to your PhotoShelter account, and select "Website" > "General Settings" on the left-hand side of the page.
 Enter your CNAME into the Custom Domain (CNAME) field.
 The CNAME is the alias plus your domain (e.g. "www.MyDomain.com").

 11. Finally, be patient.
 DNS changes can take up to 48 hours to propagate across the Internet, so if you are unable to enter your CNAME into PhotoShelter shortly after creating it with GoDaddy, please allow a few hours to pass for your DNS changes to fully go through.